marbocub/NasVolumeWatcher/README.md

 ### target directories and deny list

-VOLUMES and DENYLIST are variables that set target directories.
+VOLUMES is an environment variable that sets the target volumes.
-You can configure multiple items separated by a comma.

 * VOLUMES='/volume1'

+DENYLIST is an environment variable that sets the top-level directory to excludes from finding of volumes.
+The directory names matchs by prefix matching.

 * DENYLIST='@,report'

+You can configure multiple items separated by a comma for VOLUMES and DENYLIST.

 ## Tools